 You can vent a WIKA liquid-filled gauge easily by turning the valve lever on the back of the device to the open position.
 Liquid-filled gauges are typically manufactured and shipped with the valve in the closed position.

 Please note: The valve lever can remain open if the gauge is installed in an upright position (no periodic venting required).
-If you need to mount the gauge in a non-upright position (periodic venting required), you can use a vent lever plug.
+If you need to mount the gauge in a non-upright position periodic venting recommended.
+During periodic venting small amounts of liquids might escape due to pressure built up inside the case.

 WIKA engineers have determined that temperature variations during shipment and in the process application often cause the liquid fill to expand and contract.
 These expansions and contractions change the pressure inside the sealed gauge case, which can reduce the accuracy of the device.
 In some cases, the pointer may not return exactly to zero until the gauge is vented to match local atmospheric pressure.